The Riddle of

 In the book, Volkov becomes disgraced for some

-the mouth.
-We are disappointed that such an evil character is
+mouth.
+We are disappointed that such an evil character is allowed such a

-everybody was afraid of him, and none of the doctors was as gullible and simple-minded as
+afraid of him, and none of the doctors was as gullible and simple-minded as

-was the Andrei of the story, he was left alone,
+was the Andrei of the story, he was left alone, untreated.
+Good riddance!

-have the strange contrast between the purely evil behavior of the
+strange contrast between the purely evil behavior of the oppressors who seem

-involved in the murder and torture of prisoners.
+been involved in the murder and torture of prisoners.
 The US experience in

 Iraq was that many of the soldiers who were assigned to units responsible

 And so it was a gloomy, depressing book.